Vintage French postcard with some roses from 1940s

 These lottery tickets were sold on the street or in small shops to help veterans.

-French engraving representing a buffalo and a bison by the drawer Victor Adam dating from the middle of the 19th century.
+French engraving representing a moose and chamois by the drawer Victor Adam dating from the middle of the 19th century.

 Jean-Victor Vincent Adam, born in Paris on January 28, 1801 and died in Viroflay on December 30, 1866, is a French painter and lithographer.
 He has illustrated numerous works and his drawings have been interpreted in engraving by Antoine François Gelée, Émile Giroux and Jean-François Pourvoyeur.